 Have your kids look at a map and pick a destination they want to “travel” to and then use Amazon and your imagination to bring the destination to you.

 Want to go to Hawaii?
-Buy some cheap grace skirts on Amazon or Etsy and YouTube how to hula dance.
+Buy some cheap grass skirts on Amazon or Etsy and YouTube how-to hula dance.
 Bust out the blender and make virgin pina coladas with tiny beach umbrellas.
 Have a Hawaiian inspired menu with pineapple and ham pizzas and kid-friendly poke bowls.

 Encourage your kids to research the destination and think of creative ways to bring it home.
 It’ll give them something to actively do that has the added benefit of teaching them about another part of the world.